Our top pick for

 TTM: trailing 12 months

-There are currently 52.8 million Baker Hughes Company shares held short by investors – that's known as Baker Hughes Company's "short interest".
-This figure is 66.3% up from 31.8 million last month.
+There are currently 16.9 million Baker Hughes Company shares held short by investors – that's known as Baker Hughes Company's "short interest".
+This figure is 74.1% down from 65.1 million last month.

 There are a few different ways that this level of interest in shorting Baker Hughes Company shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Baker Hughes Company.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Baker Hughes Company.

 Find out more about how you can short Baker Hughes Company stock.